 Meditation is a powerful tool, allowing us to decompress and “reset” ourselves when we feel stress or discomfort.
 It’s a vital component of recovery that allows us to process just about everything we experience.

-Meditating once or twice a day for 10-20 minutes at a time is a good way to start.
+Meditating once or twice a day for 10-20 minutes is a good way to start.
 Find a quiet place where you can retreat and sit uninterrupted for a short while.

 Many people use a mantra – a repetitive word or phrase that helps our focus.
-A mantra can be helpful, but is not absolutely necessary for successful meditation.
+A mantra can be helpful but is not necessary for successful meditation.

 As we relax, we take notice of our thoughts and feelings as they arise.
-We acknowledge our feeling withoutjudgment, then release them as we exhale.
-We don’t become attached to a particular thought or feeling; instead, we recognize that whatever we’re experiencing in the moment will soon pass and make way for another sensation.
+We acknowledge our feeling without judgment, then release them as we exhale.
+We don’t become attached to a particular thought or feeling; instead, we recognize that whatever we’re experiencing at the moment will soon pass and make way for another sensation.

 We soon realize we’ve discovered a new feeling: Serenity.
-We’re learning to meet life’s ups and downs with equanimity, and enjoy life’s gifts on a daily basis.
+We’re learning to meet life’s ups and downs with equanimity and enjoy life’s gifts daily.
 Life is good.

 Change happens one step at a time.
 Design For Change is a full continuum of care options providing the hope that is promised in recovery.
 As a refuge for addicts seeking change, our residential programs help change lives.